peterkos/AirDnD/README.md

-# Another DnD
+# AirDnD

-AnotherDnD is another DnD website (ah!) that manages spells, characters, monsters, feats -- you name it!
+AirDnD is another DnD website (ah!) that manages spells, characters, monsters, feats -- you name it!

 ![Screenshot of website](current_screen.png)